Clarus Ventures

 Venture Round in 2013

 SFJ Pharmaceuticals, Inc. is a specialty pharmaceutical company based in Pleasanton, California, that focuses on the clinical development and registration of pharmaceutical products, particularly in Japan.
-Established in 2008, the company aims to facilitate the accelerated availability of innovative drugs by providing funding and strategic development expertise to pharmaceutical and biotech partners.
-SFJ Pharmaceuticals addresses challenges in drug development, such as budget cuts due to patent expirations and limited external funding for biotech firms.
-By assuming 100% of the clinical and regulatory risk, SFJ enables its partners to advance their critical drug candidates without adding financial strain.
-The company employs a pharmaceutical product registration platform that manages late-stage trial design, clinical execution, and regulatory processes, thereby aiding medical professionals in expediting the development of drug candidates across various therapeutic areas.
+Founded in 2008, the company aims to accelerate the availability of innovative drugs in major markets by providing funding and strategic development expertise to its pharmaceutical and biotech partners.
+SFJ Pharmaceuticals addresses the challenges posed by budget cuts in research and development, particularly due to pressures such as the patent cliff affecting large pharmaceutical companies and the lack of external funding for biotech firms.
+By assuming 100% of the clinical and regulatory risk, SFJ Pharmaceuticals enables its partners to continue advancing their key drug candidates while minimizing the impact on their financial resources.
+The company utilizes a platform designed for late-stage trial design, execution, and regulatory registration, facilitating the development of vital pharmaceutical products across various therapeutic areas.

 Series B in 2013

 Heptares Therapeutics Ltd. is a clinical-stage drug discovery company based in Welwyn Garden City, United Kingdom, founded in 2007.
-The company specializes in developing novel small-molecule medicines that target G protein-coupled receptors (GPCRs), a significant family of druggable targets associated with various human diseases.
-Heptares has pioneered a proprietary technology for producing purified, stabilized, and functional GPCRs, known as Stabilised Receptors (StaRs), which addresses a key challenge in drug development.
-Its research focuses on treatments for conditions such as Alzheimer's disease, ADHD, diabetes, schizophrenia, and migraines.
-Heptares maintains strategic collaborations with several organizations, including Pfizer and Kymab, to enhance its drug discovery efforts.
+It specializes in developing novel small-molecule medicines that target G protein-coupled receptors (GPCRs), a significant family of druggable targets associated with various human diseases.
+Heptares has pioneered a proprietary technology that enables the creation of purified, stabilized, and functional GPCRs, known as StaRs (Stabilised Receptors), which addresses key challenges in the drug development process.
+The company offers a range of services including GPCR structure-based drug design, X-ray crystallography, surface plasmon resonance, fragment screening, and antibody discovery.
+Heptares has established strategic partnerships with several organizations, including Pfizer Inc., Kymab Limited, PeptiDream Inc., and Jitsubo Co., Ltd., to enhance its research and development capabilities.
 As of 2015, Heptares operates as a subsidiary of Sosei Group Corporation.

 NanoString Technologies